Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - C1-C5 are all met and proven in the above Testing section.
 - Functionality is provided on the Front-End through the `Add` & `Edit` pages.
-- They are able to view users order history within their Admin section.
+- They can view users' order history within their Admin section.

 ---